 Black bulldogs can also come in a black seal, platinum, and black merle coloration.

 The white English bulldog has an all-white coat with a black nose.

 The white and fawn English bulldog has a white coat with fawn-colored markings.
 This color variation has more white than fawn coloration, a black nose, and a black eye line.

 The white tri-English bulldog has a white-colored coat with some white markings and tan points.
 The chocolate tri is a popular color variation.
-Chocolate tri bulldogs can have brindled coats, have white patches on their coats, or have a piebald pattern.
+Chocolate tri bulldogs can have brindled coats, white patches on their coats, or a piebald pattern.

 Chocolate and White